Last updated on October 10, 2025 4:39 am

 Using the wrong size drill bit can cause damage to your workpiece by drilling a hole bigger than intended.

-Now, you don’t have go through all these when you have a power drill and know how to use it.
+Now, you don’t have to go through all these when you have a power drill and know how to use it.

 History of the manual drill